Ana Carrasco: Supersport 300 World Championship (2017–2021)

 Before the 2019 season, Carrasco switched to Barcelona-based Provec Racing in conjunction with Kawasaki Motors Europe to again ride the Ninja 400 model.
 She moved to Barcelona on 8 January to commence a physical training programme, which combined dirt bike and flat track racing with motocross testing.
 Carrasco began to be advised and mentored by superbike rider Jonathan Rea.
 She clinched two victories in 2019: the Misano World Circuit Marco Simoncelli and the Circuit de Nevers Magny-Cours races.
 Carrasco took a further three podium finishes during the season and finished third in the rider's standings with 117 points.

-In early September 2020, she crashed during a test session at Estoril, Portugal, fracturing two thoracic vertebrae and was initially treated in a Lisbon hospital.
+In early September 2020, Carrasco crashed during a test session at Estoril, Portugal, fracturing two thoracic vertebrae and was initially treated in a Lisbon hospital.
 This ended her competitive riding for the remainder of the season, needing three months of recovery.

 For the 2021 season, Carla Grau, a former competitive skier from Bellaterra, Spain, was appointed as Carrasco's team manager.
 She set the fastest lap in the season opener at Aragón, finishing 11th, and then finished 5th in the second race.
 She set the fastest lap again at Misano's first race, before winning the second race.
 She finished in the points eight times during the season, set two fastest laps, and had one race win in Misano, finishing 16th in the final standings, with 52 points.

-Return to Moto3 (2022–)
+Return to Moto3 (2022–2023)

-On February 2, 2022, it was confirmed that Carrasco would make her return to Moto3, signing with the BOE SKX team for 2022.
-Gerard Riu will be her teammate for the first seven races, and then David Munoz from Mugello onwards.
+On 2 February 2022, it was confirmed that Carrasco would make her return to Moto3, signing with the Boé Motorsports team for 2022.
+Gerard Riu was her teammate for the first seven races, and then David Muñoz from Mugello onwards.
+Carrasco failed to score any points during the 2022 season.

+Carrasco stayed at Boé Motorsports for 2023.
+She broke her tibia and fibula at the Indonesian motorcycle Grand Prix in October.

+WorldWCR (2024)

+Carrasco was announced as participating in the newly-formed FIM Women's Motorcycling World Championship in February 2024 and she established herself as a title contender, topping the two-day test, held at the Cremona racing circuit, Lombardy, Italy.
+Carrasco won the championship.

+Supersport World Championship (2025-)

+Carrasco decided not to defend her WorldWCR crown in 2025, instead moving to the Supersport World Championship, riding for Honda France in the WorldSSP Challenge.